llmrisks/llmrisks.github.io/src/content/post/week12.md

 Performance seems pretty good with GPT-4 (Left, ~35%) but when names are obfuscated (Right), plan generation results drop to 0-2%.

-> Professor Evans talked about how the benchmarks are missing human performance, which would also understandably go down when names are obfuscated.
+> Professor Evans talked about how the benchmarks are not a comparison with human performance, which would also understandably go down when names are obfuscated.
 It is thus unclear whether these drops in performance are expected (given that humans are bad at the modified task as well), or a result of the model not really "knowing" how to solve the given task.
+An alternate explanation for these results, would just be that the model has a hard time identifying entities that are labeled with non-sensical, multi-token strings that don't revaal them to be blocks.
+That said, there is tons of data about Blocksworld in the training data, so a difficult domain to test what the model is really learning (if anything).

 ## In-class Discussion